How to Track and Maximize Rebates on Holiday Purchases

 Make the Most of Your Money This Holiday

 You worked hard to keep that money in your pocket, so why not put it into a cash management account with no account fees?
-No account fees means more of your money stays your money.
+No account fees (subject to change) means more of your money stays your money.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .
 Neither SoFi nor its affiliates are a bank.